 Dump the vinegar solution, then rinse well.
 I lay all the strawberries out on a towel and let them airdry, but you could gently dry them with your hands, too.
 Line a large plastic container (or the pints they came home in) with a hand towel or paper towels, then add the fruit.
 Sure you can just dump them in, but it’s also fun to tetris the pints back together and see how many will fit.

 Bonus info on Broccoli, cabbage, etc: Hardier veg that aren’t as suseptible to rot deserve love too, even if their deterioration isn’t as noticable.

-- I line one of my produce drawers with a towel and dump the broccoli right in after washing under cool runnig water.
+- I line one of my produce drawers with a towel and dump the broccoli right in after washing under cool running water.
 We eat a lot of broc, so it’s a good use of space and, again, you can tetris things in so a lot will fit.
-The stalks seem to get a lot less wobbly this way.
+The stalks seem to get less wobbly this way.

-- Cabbages are particularly simple: they can sit for months without rotting and, even if the leaves turn brown or shrivel, peel away a few layers of dense leaves and they’re good as new.
+- Cabbages are particularly simple: they can sit for months without rotting and, even if the top leaves turn brown or shrivel, peel away a few layers and they’re good as new.

-Final thoughts: Just recently I did my thing with some strawberries and, while laying the fruit out to dry after the final rinse, a tiny mite thing dashed across my counter from underneath one of the bigger strawberries.
+Final thoughts: Just recently I did my thing with some strawberries and, while laying the fruit out to dry after the final rinse, a teeny yellow mite thing dashed across my counter from under one of the bigger fruits.
 That sucker survived a soak in vinegar water for 5 minutes plus two vigorous rinsings!
 I do not want extra proten with my fruit, thank you nature.
 People: wash thy produce well.